Ahmzyjazzy/naijahacks-lazyload/README.md

 npm run serve
 ```

-## Start project to test from the browser, it will automatc open the browser using --open flag
+- Start project to test from the browser

-Using Yarn
+Using yarn

 ```
-yarn star
+yarn start
 ```

 Using npm